fernandomac/cashier/README.md

 # Docker Commands

-Those are useful docker commands and pre-requires docker installation.
+These are useful docker commands and pre-requires docker installation.
 They should be run from project root.

-### Build and register docker image from jar
+### Build and register a docker image once jar artifact has been generated
 `docker build -f Dockerfile -t "cashier:v1" .`

 ### run docker image in container